What is PRP?

 After the first three days it is now time for your body to move from the inflammatory phase to the repair phase.
 During the repair phase it is critical to protect the area from further injury as well as begin safe and effective rehabilitation practices.
 Gentle stretching, light massage and isometric exercises are typically employed day ten following the PRP injection.
 Any exercise or activity that causes an increase in pain is a negative and should be avoided.
 Pain is your body’s way of telling you damage is occurring and you should stop it.
 There is no cookie cutter rehabilitation program due to the wide variety of injuries we see and the varying fitness and strength levels of the patients we treat.

-It is appalling to me how many patients are mismanaged by doctors who either do not care or who do not know or understand what PRP is and how PRP works.
-Incredibly many doctors that are injecting people with PRP do not seem to have a good understanding of what PRP is and how it works.
+It is appalling to me how many patients are mismanaged due to a lack of understaning of how PRP works.
+Incredibly many get injected with PRP do not seem to have a good understanding of what PRP is and how it works.
 This is inexplicable and inexcusable yet it happens regularly.
-I have had patients with torn tendons receive PRP from a local doctor and be told that they can run in three days!!
+I have had patients with torn tendons receive PRP and be told that they can run in three days!!
 Let’s get this straight.
 PRP is not injecting unicorns and rainbows into your body and has no magical powers.
 PRP uses your body’s natural healing agents by directing them purposely onto the injured tissue.
 This allows for maximum healing results.
 The laws of physics still apply and nothing your uninformed doctor says will change that.
 Most muscle, tendon and ligament injuries will require 6-12 weeks for maximum healing assuming no further damage is sustained during the healing period.
 Muscle will heal quickest then tendon and finally ligament.
 Tendons and ligament heal more slowly due to their relative lack of blood supply compared to muscle.
 Since blood has everything your body needs to heal (Oxygen, vitamins and nutrients) efforts are made to maximize blood flow to the injured area during the healing stages.

 Do I have to be an Athlete to get PRP?